jmansilla/ipypy/README.md

   * my_file.ipynb (the usual notebook file, but without the cells output)
   * my_file.nbout (a json file that stores only the outputs of each cell)

-This way, you can pay better attention to the actual code modifications of your notebooks while reviewing changes.

 ## Benefits

 * You can now import your notebook from another file
-* You can now use standard coding tools and practices for manipulating code:
+* You can now use standard coding tools and practices for manipulating Notebooks code:
   * testing
-  * editors
+  * import code defined in there
+  * editable naturally by any editor
   * refactoring
+  * tracking changes
   * ...
-* The source code of your notebook, in a code versioning repository, now makes sense.
+* The source code of your notebook, can be versioned in a repository, where diffs, and history is readable.
+Now makes sense.
 It's code.
-* You can choose to simply ignore the metadata files (.ipynb) in the repository, or keep them versioned.
-It's up to you.
+* (Work In Progress) You can choose to simply ignore the metadata files (.ipynb) in the repository, or keep them versioned.
+It should be up to you.

 ## Warning